 The solution adopted in The Netherlands represents a third approach.
 The Dutch law transposing the Directive introduces the so-called NIBM rule, according to which if a project does not make a 'significant contribution to air pollution', no assessment against the air quality limit values is required.
 The NIBM Regulation establishes quantitative limits for specific projects and a presumption of the lack of significant contribution for certain developments (e.g. building a residential unit of max.
 500 houses and one access road is always defined as not making a significant contribution).
+Austrian law adopts a similar solution inasmuch as only those projects can be permitted that do not make a significant contribution to the limit values of pollutants, which is defined as 1% of the long-term limit value.
+Otherwise, short-term compensation by reduction of other sources in the relevant area is required.

-(v) Banning diesel vehicles
+(iv) Banning diesel vehicles